 - Look into your HOA’s CC&Rs: Next, even if your City permits chickens or other farm animals, you must still determine whether the HOA’s Covenants & Restrictions and/or rules reference keeping fowl as well as reference backyard farming.
 Many HOA’s CC&Rs expressly prohibit chickens or other farm animals, your Association may have the authority to grant a variance to the requesting Owner if the HOA determines that the benefits outweigh the risks.

 - Factors to consider before granting or denying an owner’s request: The Board must consider the noise, smell, and appearance as potential hazards.
 Determine whether the owner has any ways to mitigate those concerns.
 The Board may also consider the likely complaints and objections from other owners.

 - What if others get on board: Oftentimes, if an owner is seeking to engage in backyard farming activities, they enlist the help of other owners.
 The Board may consider whether other owners/neighbors are in favor of the backyard farming activity, such support is not, in of itself, the determining factor to the Board’s approval.
 The Board must consider the health and safety and environmental impact on the entire community.

 Get advice on backyard farming regulations in Arizona

-Goodman Holmgren Law Group can help you wade through your city’s and HOA’s restrictions in Arizona.
+Goodman Holmgren Smith can help you wade through your city’s and HOA’s restrictions in Arizona.
 If owners are requesting backyard farms and you are concerned about what your HOA is authorized to approve/deny, call the experts.
 Our practice focuses on HOA law in three major areas: collections, compliance enforcement and general counsel services.
 Whether you need one-time advice, seasonal guidance or year-round assistance, we can help you deal with or manage your HOA, in compliance with all applicable state and local laws.
 Reach out to us today to find out more or schedule a consultation with one of our attorneys.